An Extension of Heron's Formula to Tetrahedra, and the Projective Nature of Its Zeros: A natural extension of Heron's formula to tetrahedra

-\end{conjecture} Note the linear factor on the right contributes $(n-1)^2$ to the dimensionality, while the determinantal factor adds another $(n-1) (n+1)$, matching the total of $2\, n\, (n-1)$ on the left. \begin{remark} By computing the relevant quantities in multiple random $4$-simplices, it has been numerically confirmed that the volumes of the $20$ contact tetrahedra into which the in-touch points divide their facets are equal when they share a $2$-face, and that putting these $10$ numbers into Eq.~(\myref{eq:conjecture}) does indeed give the sixth power of $4!$ times their hyper-volumes. \end{remark}
+\end{conjecture} Note the linear factor on the right contributes $(n-1)^2$ to the dimensionality, while the determinantal factor adds another $(n-1) (n+1)$, matching the total of $2\, n\, (n-1)$ on the left. \begin{remark} By computing the relevant quantities in multiple random $4$-simplices, it has been numerically confirmed that the volumes of the $20$ contact tetrahedra into which the in-touch points divide their facets are equal when they share a $2$-face, and that putting these $10$ numbers into Eq.~(\myref{eq:conjecture}) does indeed give the sixth power of $4!$ times their hyper-volumes. \textit{Note added in proof:} An essentially geometric proof of this conjecture has just been published by the author \cite{Havel:2024}. \end{remark}

-\paragraph*{ Note added in proof.} The author now has an essentially geometric proof of Conjecture \myref{thm:alldim} in press \cite{Havel:2023c}, showing that Heron's formula does indeed extend to simplices in all dimensions.
-The author has also lately come across a question posted on the \texttt{StackExchange} forum's \texttt{Mathematics} site, dating from April 2021, where a user asked if the contact tri\-angle areas of a tetrahedron determined its volume (see \url{https://math.stackexchange.com/questions/4119104/volume-of-a-tetrahedron-given-} \url{areas-of-6-triangles}).
+\paragraph*{ \textit{Note added in proof but deleted by editor:}} The author has lately come across a question posted on the \texttt{StackExchange} forum's \texttt{Mathematics} site, dating from April 2021, where a user asked if the contact tri\-angle areas of a tetrahedron determined its volume (see \url{https://math.stackexchange.com/questions/4119104/volume-of-a-tetrahedron-given-} \url{areas-of-6-triangles}).
 In response, Billy Don Sterling McConnell (under his pseudonym \textquote{Blue}; cf.~Theorem \myref[1]{thm:bdsmc}) outlined an elementary though also fairly algebraically demanding derivation of the formula (\myref{eq:myform}), which he expressed using the factorization of $\Omega$ in Eq.~(\myref{eq:ptolemy}).
 In this paper's notation, his derivation uses Eq.~(\myref{eq:idb}) and the relations $u = 4 \MAG{ABC}\! \MAG{ABD} (1 +\fit[0.1em] \cos(\varphi_\msf{AB})) \fit/\fit s$ etc.~from Eqs.~(\myref{eq:idf}) \& (\myref{eq:idg}) to rewrite the Gramian $\Gamma_{\!F}[\msf A]$ in terms of the contact triangle areas (aka natural parameters).
 This makes him an essentially simultaneous co-discoverer of the formula (\myref{eq:myform}).
 There is no indication, however, that he realized he had found a geometrically natural extension of Heron's formula to tetrahedra at that time.

 [3] {

 }